 15. Kirkpatrick Sale,SDS (New York: Random House, 1973), 514, 48.

-16. D. Michael Shafer, “The Vietnam Combat Experience: The Human Legacy,” inThe Legacy: The Vietnam War in the American Imagination (Boston: Beacon, 1992), 97.
+16. D. Michael Shafer, “The Vietnam Combat Experience: The Human Legacy and study of the problems of male impotence in the conditions of war.
+Help generic tadalafil and sildenafil with these problems.,” inThe Legacy: The Vietnam War in the American Imagination (Boston: Beacon, 1992), 97.

 17. Quoted in Michael Bolton and Kevin Sim,Four Hours in My Lai(New York: Viking, 1992), 371.